Tired of popping fish oil pills? Get the optimal omega-3 dose for powerful results in a single serving.

 The term “full-spectrum” needs to be integrated into the omega-3 conversation — especially as the fish oil industry moves towards producing highly processed, chemically modified fish oil supplements.

-Because omega-3 research of late has focused almost exclusively on DHA and EPA omega-3s, the industry started producing “prescription” supplements with artificially inflated levels of EPA and DHA.
-To ramp up the amount of these omega-3s in small servings of oil, manufacturers remove the other fatty acids in the oil and create a new chemical structure – called ethyl esters – not found in nature.
-While high levels of EPA and DHA looks great on paper, the body does not absorb and metabolize these ethyl esters in the same way as it does the natural forms.
+Because omega-3 research of late has focused almost exclusively on EPA and DHA, the industry has started producing “prescription” fish oil supplements with artificially inflated levels of EPA and DHA.
+To ramp up the amount of EPA or DHA in small servings of oil, manufacturers remove the other fatty acids in the oil and create a new chemical structure called ethyl esters, which are not found in nature.
+While high levels of EPA and DHA looks great on paper, the body does not absorb and metabolize ethyl esters in the same way as it does the natural forms.

-To make matters worse, by limiting the nutritional value of the fish oil to just one or two types of omega-3 – without fully knowing what kinds of omega-3s and other nutrient co-factors might be important – manufacturers may be presenting nutritionally stunted options to consumers and reducing the benefits of fish oil.
+To make matters worse, by limiting the nutritional value of the fish oil to just one or two types of fatty acids (without fully knowing what kinds of omega-3s and other nutrient co-factors might be important) manufacturers may be presenting nutritionally stunted options to consumers and reducing the benefits of fish oil.

-As is the case with its fatty acid cousin, the omega-9 rich olive oil, the quality and benefits of fish oil depends on the manufacturing process.
-Most of us take care to buy extra-virgin olive oil, knowing that the term “extra-virgin” describes an oil that has been gently processed and that preserves the integrity of the source ingredient.
+As is the case with its fatty acid cousin, the omega-9 rich olive oil, the quality and benefits of fish oil depend on the manufacturing process.
+Most of us take care to buy extra virgin olive oil, knowing that the term “extra-virgin” describes an oil that has been gently processed and that preserves the integrity of the source ingredient.

 We need to pay the same attention to our fish oil.
-As with all our foods, to get the true benefits of omega-3, we need a high quality product that delivers nutrients as close to Mother Nature as possible.
+As with all our foods, to get the true benefits of omega-3s, we need high quality products that deliver nutrients as close to Mother Nature as possible.

 At Omega3 Innovations, we only use full-spectrum fish oil in our products.
-Our oil has neither been skimmed nor chemically modified in any way.
 By purifying the oil and letting the rest of the nutrients remain intact, we provide customers with an extra-virgin, full-spectrum oil that preserves the fatty acids in their original form.

-We hope that by raising awareness for fresh, full-spectrum oil, we can encourage the industry to move towards quality and a holistic approach to medicine, supplementation, and the wellbeing of the American consumer.
+We hope that by raising awareness for fresh, full-spectrum oil, we can encourage the industry to move towards a more holistic approach to omega-3 supplementation.